-South Innisfil Creek Drain

-Notice to Realtors and Property Owners
+South Innisfil Creek Drain Notice to Directly Affected Property Owners

 The South Innisfil Creek Drain (SICD) is a municipal drain that is being improved under the Drainage Act.
-This multi-year project will have physical and financial impacts on properties that may come up for sale in the coming years within Innisfil.
+This multi-year project may have physical impacts on your property as indicated in the Engineer's Report.

+Phase I - January 2021 to November 2021

+Phase II - November 2021 to November 2022

+Phase III - November 2022 to November 2023

+Construction Schedule

-Phase I - January 2021 to November 2021 Phase II - November 2021 to November 2022 Phase III - November 2022 to November 2023 Construction Schedule Construction will begin in 2021 and is scheduled to be completed in phases (see the SICD Location Map).
-Properties located along the SICD Main Drain or on one of the four branch drains will have physical and financial impacts.
-History Behind the South Innisfil Creek Drain The SICD was created over 100 years ago in response to repeated flooding of the properties surrounding the South Innisfil Creek.
-The watershed, where the drain is located, collects water from over 800 properties across Innisfil and Bradford West Gwillimbury and directs it to the drain.
-The drain, in turn, empties into the Nottawasaga River.
-All properties within the watershed contribute water in some way to the drain.
-Therefore, improvements to the drain will benefit everyone.
+Construction began in early 2021 and is scheduled to be completed in phases (see the SICD Location Map).
+Properties located along the SICD Main Drain or on one of the four branch drains may be impacted both physically and financially.

+History Behind the South Innisfil Creek Drain

+The SICD was created over 100 years ago in response to repeated flooding of the properties along the South Innisfil Creek.
+The watershed surrounding the drains collects runoff from approximately 800 properties across Innisfil and Bradford West Gwillimbury and directs it to one of the drains.
+The main drain, in turn, empties into the Nottawasaga River.

-Fax: 705-436-7120
+All properties within the watershed contribute runoff in some way to the drain, so this project will provide an improved outlet for everyone.

+Innisfil Town Hall 2101 Innisfil Beach Road Innisfil, ON L9S 1A1 Phone: 705-436-3710 Toll-free: 1-888-436-3710 Fax: 705-436-7120 Email: inquiry@innisfil.ca www.innisfil.ca @townofinnisfil f 0

 SICD Watershed

-Properties located within the SICD watershed that are not physically located on the drain, as shown in the Approximate Watershed Map, will only be financially impacted.
+Properties located within the SICD watershed that are not physically located on the drain, as shown on the SICD Approximate Watershed Map, will only be financially impacted.

 Questions?

-Any questions regarding the planned construction or possible physical / financial impacts to properties can be directed to Jeremy Nyenhuis, Drainage Superintendent, at jnyenhuis@innisfil.ca.
+Any questions regarding the approved construction or possible physical / financial impacts to properties can be directed to Jeremy Nyenhuis, Drainage Superintendent, at jnyenhuis@innisfil.ca.